SlimIO/Registry-SDK/README.md

 This section describe the SDK methods.
 For a complete type definition, take a look at `index.d.ts` !
 For more information see the documentation of the [Registry](https://github.com/SlimIO/Registry).

-> ⚠️ In the following examples, we use top-level await
+> ⚠️ In the following examples, we often use top-level await

 <details><summary>meta(): Promise< MetaData ></summary>